a

 TNDS (Traveline National Dataset)

 The Traveline National Dataset (TNDS) contains public transport timetables for bus, light rail, tram and ferry services in Great Britain.
-It does not include national rail or coach services.
-It is managed by Traveline Information Ltd (TIL) who work with local authorities to bring all public transport timetables into a single dataset.
-The dataset provides …
+It does not include national rail services.
+TNDS (v2.1) includes coach data from the National Coach Services Database (NCSD).
+It is managed by Traveline, which works with local authorities to combine all public transport timetables …

 TOTO (Tap On, Tap Off) contactless